Yes, America's Anchorman is away today and this is your official EIB anchor baby.

 He lied.

-He he got a cake that was what he wanted that said love wins, beautifully iced on the gay wedding cake.
+He got a cake that was what he wanted that said love wins, beautifully iced on the gay wedding cake.

-And then he went and he got a little icing funnel and he got some i he made some icing, he he heated up the uh the sugar and the colouring and he uh and he went to the trouble of icing the letters F A G on his gay wedding cake to make Whole Foods look like homophobes, look like holophobes.
+He heated up the sugar and the coloring and he went to the trouble of icing the letters F A G on his gay wedding cake to make Whole Foods look like homophobes, look like holophobes.

 I used to go to the trouble of icing her birthday cake.

-I used to ice cakes, uh Mr. Sudley's now going, uh, you used to ice cakes.
+Mr. Serley's now going, oh, you used to ice cakes.

 Come on, you shop at Whole Foods.